dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

 Here are some sample code showing the usage of this library.

 #### 1. Attaching to a process and dumping out all the runtime GC events in real time to the console
+This sample shows an example where we trigger an EventPipe session with the .NET runtime provider with the GC keyword at informational level, and use `EventPipeEventSource` (provided by the TraceEvent library) to parse the events coming in and print the name of each event to the console in real time.

 ```cs
 using Microsoft.Diagnostics.NETCore.Client;
 using Microsoft.Diagnostics.Tracing.Parsers;